dlstreamer/pipeline-server/docs/defining_pipelines.md

 If such a file exists, the Pipeline Server automatically looks for this file in the path `models/model-alias/model-version/*.txt`.

+For more details on model proc and labels see [Model Proc File](https://dlstreamer.github.io/dev_guide/model_proc_file.html)

 ### Intel(R) DL Streamer
 For more information on Intel(R) DL Streamer `model-proc` files and samples for common models please see the Intel(R) DL Streamer